7teenzxc/Autoencoder-with-Pytorch/README.md

-# SP_Interpretability_AE_Test_Task-in-Pytorch (Trained  using Google Colab)
+# Autoencoder with Pytorch (Trained using Tesla K80 on Google Colab)
-This is a implementation of the test task "Interpretability of Autoencoder Reconstructions" curated by Sebastian Palacio.
 This project uses CIFAR10 dataset and Pytorch.

 ## Report